SantaMinus/5.2/readme.txt

 	sort2 - decrease of task weight
 	sort3 - adjacency decrease and, if the adjacency of two tasks is the same, the increase of critical path (by length) sort4 - decrease of critical path by time
-	The generator (lab 5) creates a graph using parameters: number of nodes, minimal node weight, maximal node weight, corellation, min link weight and max linkweight.
+	The generator (lab 5) creates a graph using parameters: number of nodes, minimal node weight, maximal node weight, correlation, min link weight and max link weight.